GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 Download and unzip the *.tft file on a FAT32(MS-DOS (FAT32)) formatted microSD card and upload on the LCD panel using the onboard card reader.

-1. Plug LCD back into Arduino Board Setup
+1. Plug LCD back into Arduino Board Setup.
-2. Locate “nextion-discovery-lcd.tft” or “nextion-basic-lcd.tft” (depends on what you purchased)
+2. Locate “nextion-discovery-lcd.tft” or “nextion-basic-lcd.tft” (depends on what you purchased).
-3. Copy the file to a FAT32 formatted MicroSD card
+3. Copy the file to a FAT32 formatted MicroSD card.
-* If on Mac for some reason it adds a second file beginning with a "." use terminal to change directory to the microSD and use "rm ._nextion-*YOUR-VERSION*-lcd.tft" to remove that file.
+* If on Mac for some reason it adds a second file beginning with a "." use terminal to change.directory to the microSD and use "rm ._nextion-*YOUR-VERSION*-lcd.tft" to remove that file.
-4. Place MicroSD card inside the Nextion display
+4. Place MicroSD card inside the Nextion display.
-5. Power on the Arduino Board Setup and installation should occur automatically
+5. Power on the Arduino Board Setup and installation should occur automatically.
 6. Once “successed” turn power off and remove the MicroSD card, only now setup can be powered.

 ## 1.0.6 Test
 You should now see the Gaggiuino project on the LCD.
 If your connections are all right (and well secured), you should see a temperature reading from the thermocouple (temp reading will contain the default offset of 7 which means the initial temp will be - room temp -7)

 Try applying heat with your hand and you should see the temperature respond (if not, I recommend confirming all connections are correct and adequately tightened.
 Mine did not respond at first and turned out one of the connections to the Arduino board was not tight enough)